vemonet/bio2rdf-website/CONTRIBUTING.md

 ```

 4. Add your change in this branch 📝
-5. Send a pull request to the `typescript-rewrite` branch when your changes are done 📤
+5. Send a pull request to the `main` branch when your changes are done 📤

 ## Pull Request process

 1. Before sending a pull request make sure the project still work as expected with the new changes properly integrated 📝
-2. [Send a pull request](https://github.com/vemonet/bio2rdf-website/compare) to the `typescript-rewrite` branch 📤
+2. [Send a pull request](https://github.com/vemonet/bio2rdf-website/compare) to the `main` branch 📤
 3. Project contributors will review your change as soon as they can ✔️